frdel/agent-zero/docs/usage.md

   - Click directories to enter them
   - Use "Up" button to move to parent directory
   - Current path always visible for context

+> [!NOTE]
+> The files browser allows the user to go in the Agent Zero root folder if you click the `Up` button, but the working directory of Agents will always be `/work_dir`
+>
 - **File Operations**:
   - Create new files and directories
   - Delete existing files and directories